Class Descriptions for PICA courses

-The course aims to make use of the unparalleled resource that is the city of Paris in an introduction to basic issues in the discipline of drawing.
+The course aims to make use of the unparalleled resource that is the city of Paris in an introduction to the discipline of drawing.
 The mental concentration required while drawing gives students a direct, concrete understanding of the forms being observed–forms that are, in this case, of great historical, cultural and artistic interest.
 Instruction focuses on efficient visual note-taking: the quick rendering of form and volume in space, the depiction of light, the suggestion of complexity and energy using basic drawing strategies.
 Students are always encouraged to find their own personal techniques and styles of observation.